Offline Vehicle Routing Problem with Online Bookings: A Novel Problem Formulation with Applications to Paratransit: Model and Problem Formulation

 \section{Model and Problem Formulation}

 We formulate the \emph{offline VRP with online bookings} by first introducing an \emph{offline vehicle routing problem}, which models the optimization of allocating trip requests to vehicle routes once all the trip requests have been booked and their tight pickup windows have been confirmed.
-Building on this offline problem, we then formulate the \emph{online booking problem}, which models the optimization of tight pickup windows in real time, assuming that vehicle routes will be optimized afterwards. \cref{table:symbol_list} in \cref{app:symbols} provides a list of symbols.
+Building on this offline problem, we then formulate the \emph{online booking problem}, which models the optimization of tight pickup windows in real time, assuming that vehicle routes will be optimized afterwards. \ifExtendedVersion \cref{table:symbol_list} in \cref{app:symbols} provides a list of symbols. \else Table~1 in Appendix~A provides a list of symbols~\cite{sivagnanam2022offline}. \fi